 CONS: Leaves a very slight film of moisture/oil that some might not like.
 Some won't like that it comes in a jar, but I make sure my hands are clean before using anyway.
 Smell is perfumy but not quite as strong as the Age Perfect line.
 Doesn't have any actual anti-aging properties except moisture.

 ALTERNATES: I like using Paula's Choice Skin Recovery Mask as a night cream.
 Much more gentle and more moisturizing.
+My new fave for very moisturizing while not clogging me AT ALL is Aveeno - Positively Nourishing Comforting Whipped Souffle, which is actually made for the body, but I love it for my face.

 -Does an above-average job of sealing in moisture